-Appendix 14 Exclusion Checklist for students given a 'fixed term exclusion'
+Exclusion Checklist for students given a 'suspension'

 Briefing note: January 2021

 Exclusion guidance

 Purpose: This should be read in conjunction with the Behaviour Framework which sets out our approach to managing behaviour in schools and signposts national and local guidance and policy.
 This briefing note provides additional guidance to support Headteachers when making important decisions about whether to exclude a vulnerable pupil through the application of the school's behaviour policy.